ghc-proposals/ghc-proposals/proposals/0737-abstractly-keyed-implicit-bindings.rst

      go' :: forall e.
 Exception Bool e -> Eff (e :& es) a go' cap = let ?bool = cap in go

+ -- No way at all to express that a given computation does /not/ throw implicitly, see other versions

  -- ghci> example
  -- True
  example :: Bool